chuckremes/ruby-io/README.md

 * Need a supportable way to generate FFI structs for all major target platforms; considering c2ffi project (on github) but the ruby-c2ffi needs a bunch of fixes.

 ## Longer Term Fixes
 * Ruby bug https://bugs.ruby-lang.org/issues/9664 prevents a fiber that has ever been transferred from yielding or resuming.
 This makes supporting Enumerators impossible.
 Generally speaking, it makes supporting any other Fiber-aware code very problematic because most code in the wild uses yield/resume instead of transfer.
+If any of that code calls an Async IO method, the fiber will be transferred so any subsequent call to Fiber.yield or Fiber#resume will blow up.

 ## Philosophy
 The current Ruby IO classes are over 20 years old.
 As a result, they suffer from a few shortcomings.
 This project hopes to resolve several issues with the current classes.